regor-unimore/Random-Instances-MMMVRPTW/README.md

 ## Purpose

-These instances were created to test the proposed methods to address a rich vehicle routing problem with time windows, specifically to explore how performance varies with customer density, and number of depots.
+These instances were created to test the proposed methods to address a rich vehicle routing problem with time windows, specifically to explore how performance varies with customer density and number of depots.
 The instances are designed to support research on complex vehicle routing problems involving:

 - Multiple periods (daily demand and service over a 6-day week)
 - Multiple depots